linux-china/esbuild-plugin-httpfile/README.md

 esbuild-plugin-httpfile
 ==================================
-An esbuild plugin for [httpfile](https://www.jetbrains.com/help/idea/http-client-in-product-code-editor.html) to generate JavaScript stub code for HTTP Request/GraphQL request.
+An esbuild plugin for [httpfile](https://www.jetbrains.com/help/idea/http-client-in-product-code-editor.html) to import httpfile for for HTTP Request/GraphQL request.

 # How to use?